IDMNYU/sound-studio-s2024/Class1/README.md

 ## Using Max

+### Max Funadmentals
 - In Max, everything is objects and messages.
 Objects send messages to each other, and when they receive messages, they change their behavior in some way.
 - Lock and Unlock--how you interact with the patch depends on the state of the patch.
+Click the lock or press command-e.
+- Make an object by dragging one in from the top toolbar, or by pressing N (with the patch unlocked), or by double-clicking in the object background (with the patch unlocked).
 - Open the inspector to look at the configuration of an object
-- Open a help patcher to see how an object works.
-You can unlock and copy-paste a help patcher
 - Open the console to see messages from Max.
 If something isn't working, this is the first place to look.
 You can double-click on an error message to see the object that produced the message.
+- You can use the print object to show the output of an object.

+### Getting Help
+- Every single object has a help patcher, which you can open by right-clicking on the object, or by alt-clicking on the object.
+- Open a help patcher to see how an object works.
+You can unlock and copy-paste a help patcher.
+Help patcher are actually amazing ways to get a good starting point.
+- The Max Discord exists, is active and very helpful.

+### Basic Interaction
+- A message box and an object box look very similar, but they're actually different.
 - Simple objects are ones like bang, toggle, metro.
 You can use these to make very simple noisemakers.
+    - You can use a print or a message box to see what message these objects are actually sending.

+### Gestures and simple composition
+- Alright enough basics, let's make some sound.
+- We do need to talk just a little bit about sound now.
+We'll talk a lot more about it in the classes to come, but for now we're going to keep it pretty minimal.
+- You can install the sample package that I'm making available.
+- Let's look at the gm-piano and gm-percussion patchers.
+These are abstractions that I've made, more on what that is later.
+We'll need them for today to make sounds.
 - With a slider and a metro, you can make a small kind of soundmaking toy.
 - You can record your output with `quickrecord`

+## Homework
+Go through the Max built-in tutorials 1-10 and 14-20.
+Feel free to look at other tutorials too, if you like.